rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 A deep learning classifier that helps to identify the different types of RNA from the provided an unafold/mfold image output.
 The input sequences can contain miRNA, tRNA, tRNA Pseudo, YAMAT sequences.
 The purpose is to identify the disease causing miRNA's precursor from the lot.

-## Getting Started
+## Why? and How?

 Every single cell in our body has a function.
-These cells has a structure, which consists of cells, nucleus and other important parts.
+These cells have a structure, which consists of mitochondria, Plasma membrane nucleus and other such important parts.
 The nucles consists of DNA, that has the instructions to build new cells.
 These instructions needs to be carried out of the cell to build new ones.
 That is done by the RNA.
 These RNA helps to transfer the instructions to create a new cell.
 There are 2 key players in RNA: mRNA and tRNA.
 The mRNA is the messenger RNA that consists of the messages to build the new cell.
 The tRNA the transfer RNA that decodes the messages from the mRNA.
-Thus, these help to build protein, that eventually becomes a cell, which could be hair cell, skin cell, or a nerve cell.
+Thus, these two help to build protein, that eventually becomes a cell, which could be  a hair cell, skin cell, or a nerve cell.

-    There are cases where the RNA that comes out of the nucleus doesn't really build protein.
-These non-coding molecules have a plenty of options to perform in our body, they can control the cell copying in bacterial cell division to inactivating the X chromosome in the nucleus.
+There are cases where the RNA that comes out of the nucleus doesn't really translate to protein.
+These are called as non-coding molecules, which eventually have a plenty of options to perform in our body.
+They can go from controlling the cell copying in bacterial cell division to inactivating the X chromosome in the nucleus.
 But, back in the days, they call it the "Junk DNA'.
-Then Victor Ambros in 1993, discovered the first non-coding gene, that was called as miRNA.
-Over 7 years, they didn't realize the importance, but later they started researching about.
-It was breakthrough in biogenesis.
-As of now, there are just around 17,000 miRNA sequences.
-Further details and explanation can be seen using the link provided under the references.
+But, Victor Ambros in 1993, discovered the first non-coding gene, that was called as miRNA.
+They didn't the amount of danger these small molecules could lead to.
+There are several research that takes places even now on these miRNAs.
+A strong association has been found between dysregulated miRNA molecules and various diseases such as cancer, neuro disorders, and autoimmune diseases.
+They play a crucial role in one of the most important cellular functions known as gene expression.

+We have built a vision classifier which will identify miRNA molecules based on their secondary structures.
+The secondary structure of a miRNA generally resembles a hairpin while the secondary structure of a tRNA generally resembles a clover.
+The main issue however is that there are tens of variations of tRNA and thousands of miRNA variations and even more non-tRNA and non-miRNA types of RNA.
+The classifier then must distinguish between miRNA, tRNA and other RNA molecules that may even resemble miRNA or tRNA.

 ### Prerequisites

-The project is base don python 3.7.
+The project is based on python 3.7.
 It uses the basic libraries like NumPy, Pandas, Matplotlib etc.
-In terms of sequencing, we've used the Biopython to deal witht the fasta files.
-Also, in order to fold the RNA, we used the ViennaRNA and forgi plot.
+In terms of sequencing, we've used the **Biopython** to deal with the fasta files.
+Also, in order to fold the RNA, we used the **ViennaRNA's forgi plot**

 You can install the the requirement.txt file by using the below command, provided you extract the clone folder